Brad Fabel

 Brad Fabel (born November 30, 1955) is an American professional golfer.

+Early life and amateur career

-Fabel was born in Louisville, Kentucky.
-He was a semifinalist at the 1973 U.S. Junior Amateur and won 1974 Kentucky State Amateur.
+In 1955, Fabel was born in Louisville, Kentucky.
+He was a semifinalist at the 1973 U.S. Junior Amateur and won 1974 Kentucky Amateur.
 He played college golf first at the University of Houston, then at Western Kentucky University.
-He graduated from WKU in 1982 and turned professional.
+He graduated from WKU in 1982.